Best Practices for Pricing

 - You might want multiple microservices if one contains generalized logic across game projects.
 But even in that case, you can also share the code with partial classes and maybe not need another separate instance of a microservice.

-If you have any questions about your C# Microservices architecture, don’t hesitate to contact support through your customer rep or the discord channel.
+If you have any questions about your C# Microservices architecture, don’t hesitate to contact support through your customer rep or the Discord channel.

 Other Best Practices

-- Use Indexes - If you are using microstorage USE INDEXES on your most used queries or it will harm performance.
+- Use Indexes - If you are using microstorage, USE INDEXES on your most used queries, or it will harm performance.
 Beamable provides a custom initialization attribute to ensure this happens when a microservice is deployed.

 - Avoid large documents and unnecessary reads/writes - Split your data into documents according to their access pattern and ensure individual documents aren't too large to guarantee you don't run into rate-limiting problems.